shubh2002kr/superstore-sales-insights/README.md

-# 📦 Superstore Sales Insights Dashboard — Built by Shubh Kumar
+# 📦 Superstore Sales Insights Dashboard

 An **interactive Streamlit dashboard** for analyzing **Superstore Sales Data**.
 It provides KPIs, charts, customer segmentation, and discount impact analysis — similar to BI dashboards like Power BI, but fully in Python.